-- You are an alcoholic, as concomitant use of this medicine can damage the liver
+- You are an alcoholic, as concomitant use of this medicine cause damage to the liver.

 How Does It Work?

-This combination acts by interfering with the production of a chemical called prostaglandins, which is responsible for swelling and pain.
-It also controls fever and promotes cartilage matrix synthesis.
+It interferes with the production of a chemical called prostaglandins, which is responsible for swelling and pain.
+It controls fever and promotes cartilage matrix synthesis.

 Interactions with other medicines